Thank you and welcome back to the Rush Limbaugh Program.

 What a load.

-Quote consumer advocates and health care economists say that Walmart's program and similar discount programs launched by other retailers, including Target, by the way, uh Target, if you live in a certain area, might benefit some people without prescription drug coverage.
+Quote, consumer advocates and healthcare economists say that Walmart's program and similar discount programs launched by other retailers, including Target, by the way, Target if you live in a certain area, might benefit some people without prescription drug coverage.

-Might, it might benefit some people to get $4 prescription drugs, but it will not have a significant impact on the retail drug industry because it excludes brand name drugs and many generics.
+It might benefit some people to get $4 prescription drugs, but it will not have a significant impact on the retail drug industry because it excludes brand-name drugs and many generics.

-Wait a minute, the whole idea of going to generics, which was pushed by the liberals, was to have get away from pharmaceutical ownership, you know, patent uh ownership of uh the uh drugs where they could just jack up the price to whatever they wanted to.
+The whole idea of going to generics, which was pushed by the liberals, was to get away from pharmaceutical ownership, you know, patent ownership of the drugs where they could just jack up the price to whatever they wanted to.

 You went to generics to lower the price.

-So now it's not gonna have a significant impact because it doesn't cover brand name drugs.
+So now it's not going to have a significant impact because it doesn't cover brand-name drugs.

-I mean, you can't you can't win when you're Walmart.
+I mean, you can't win when you're in Walmart.

 You cannot win.

-Now, and we almost know that for a fact, even though of course it's not true.
+And we almost know that for a fact, even though, of course, it's not true.

 There are Walmarts all over San Diego.